Ballachulish figure: Discovery

-The figure was uncovered in November 1880, during digging work in the grounds of the Rev. J.R.A.
-Chinnery Haldane, Dean of Argyll.
+The figure was uncovered in November 1880, during digging work in the grounds of the Rev. Alexander Chinnery-Haldane, Dean of Argyll.
 The figure was laid face down, under four and a half feet (1.4 m) of peat, surrounded by wicker-like work, and on the site of a raised beach, suggesting that it originally stood by the edge of the loch.

 Minister for the parish of Ballachulish and archaeologist Rev. Alexander Steuart wrote an account of the figure's discovery in The Inverness Courier in December 1880, and when the importance of the figure became apparent, he asked Sir Robert Christison, of the Society of Antiquaries of Scotland, to undertake further research and study.
 Mr Chinnery Haldane, upon whose land the figure was discovered, gifted the figure to the Society's Museum and precursor of the National Museum of Scotland, then named the National Museum of Antiquities of Scotland.
 Robert Christison published his findings in the Society's journal in November 1881.

 The figure suffered some damage during transportation to Edinburgh, and upon arrival was found to be snapped at the ankles.
 Although the peat water had preserved the figure, problems with conservation in the period following her discovery (the figure was allowed to dry out) resulted in cracking and warping.